Private health insurance: Is it worth it?

 When you’re Mental Health is struggling

 Who doesn’t fall into this category?!
 One in five Australians aged 16-85 experience a mental health illness in any year.
-The most of these illnesses being depressive, anxiety and substance use disorder.
-Under Medicare, everyone has access 10 sessions with a psychologist.
-However, for a higher level care, private health insurance can help to combat extra costs.
+Most of these illnesses being depressive, anxiety and substance use disorder.
+Under Medicare, everyone has access to 10 sessions with a psychologist.
+However, for higher-level care, private health insurance can help to combat extra costs.

-If you can’t get enough of chiropractic appointments and specialist massages, then consider a private health insurance.
-Of course, it’s best to punch the numbers and calculate how much you spend on of appointments compared to the cost of a private health insurance premiums.
+If you can’t get enough of chiropractic appointments and specialist massages, then consider health insurance.
+Of course, it’s best to punch the numbers and calculate how much you spend on appointments compared to the cost of private health insurance premiums.

 The Sugar Obsessed

-If you can’t stop snacking on the sweeties than consider private health insurance, as dental appointments will cost you on average $288.
+If you can’t stop snacking on sweets, consider health insurance, as dental appointments will cost you on average $288.
 So, if you find yourself with regular trips to the dentist, perhaps consider paying that money into private health insurance and receive more benefits!

 Addicted to the latest specs